BigHeadShang/TDMS_to_csv/README.md

 - `--channels '/DAQ/CH0' '/DAQ/CH1'`: Specifies the channels to transform.
 List any of `'/DAQ/CH0'` to `'/DAQ/CH13'`.
 - `--algorithm 2`: Specifies the transformation algorithm to use, where `2` is for STFT.

-### Results

-After executing the command, the converted CSV files and the 2D images from the applied transformation on specified channels will be available in the specified output directory.

-You can adjust the `--algorithm` parameter in the command line to choose different data transformation algorithms: `1` for Mel Spectrogram, `3` for Continuous Wavelet Transform, `4` for Wigner-Ville Distribution, and `5` for the Simplified S-Transform.

-### Developer

-- Zhanhao Shang